 The smaller built spotted skunk does have the ability to climb better than the striped skunk.
 It is able to climb easy targets such as trees or garbage cans for a quick meal.

 A fence is a good deterrent of skunks.
 However, skunks have the ability to dig as we previously stated.
-If they want to get into your yard, they will have an easier job digging underneath the fence as opposed to over it.
+If they want to get into your yard, they will have an easier job digging underneath the fence as opposed to climbing over it.
 You should extend the fence or create a barrier below the ground surface if you want to prevent skunks from digging their way into your yard.

 Generally, most people do not have to worry about a skunk or two passing through the yard.
 Keep your distance and let it move along its way.
 However, if the skunk feels threatened, it may bite and, of course, spray.
 It will generally provide warning before spraying or biting.
 This may include hissing, stomping, and/or a raise of its tail.